 • Difficulty transitioning between activities or adapting to changes in routine, often resulting in anxiety or resistance

-These behavioral challenges can be signs that a child is struggling to cope with internal emotional turmoil or unmet psychological needs.
-Early interventions such as behavioral therapy or emotional support can teach children effective coping strategies and improve their ability to regulate their emotions and behavior in various settings.
+These behavioural challenges can be signs that a child is struggling to cope with internal emotional turmoil or unmet psychological needs.
+Early assistance can teach children effective coping strategies and improve their ability to regulate their emotions and behaviour in various settings.

 Learning Disabilities and Learning Difficulties